What documents do you need to apply for a mortgage?

 Before applying for a mortgage, you need to be aware of the Central Bank’s mortgage lending rules

-Once you have your deposit together, you’ll need to gather a range of documents to give to potential lenders or a broker so that they can review your application.
+Once you've save the necessary money, you’ll need to gather a range of documents to give to potential lenders or a broker so that they can review your application.

 Required documents